 Mount House expects students to be the very best they can be.
-Mount House has a profound responsibility to treat each student as an individual in meeting all his or her academic, pastoral, and social needs and co-curricular interests as she or he progresses to university and adulthood.
-Mount House is a successful School, with an excellent record of GCSE and A level results.
+Mount House has a responsibility to treat each student as an individual in meeting all his or her academic, pastoral, and social needs and co-curricular interests as she or he progresses to university and adulthood.
+Mount House is a successful school, with a strong record of GCSE and A Level results.
 The School is equally concerned to foster the wide range of skills that help young students grow into capable adults with a sense of self-worth.
 Mount House supports students to strive for academic excellence within a clear framework of personalised pastoral care and well-being that brings success without stress.